 SIRTURO prolongs the QT interval.
-An ECG should be obtained before initiation of treatment, and at least 2, 12, and 24 weeks after starting treatment with SIRTURO.
-Serum potassium, calcium, and magnesium should be obtained at baseline and corrected if abnormal.
-Follow-up monitoring of electrolytes should be performed if QT prolongation is detected [see ADVERSE REACTIONS and DRUG INTERACTIONS].
+Obtain an ECG before initiation of treatment, and at least 2, 12, and 24 weeks after starting treatment with SIRTURO.
+Obtain serum potassium, calcium, and magnesium at baseline and correct if abnormal.
+Monitor electrolytes if QT prolongation is detected [see ADVERSE REACTIONS and DRUG INTERACTIONS].
 SIRTURO has not been studied in patients with ventricular arrhythmias or recent myocardial infarction.

-The following may increase the risk for QT prolongation when patients are receiving SIRTURO and therefore ECGs should be monitored closely:
+The following may increase the risk for QT prolongation when patients are receiving SIRTURO:

 - use with other QT prolonging drugs including fluoroquinolones and macrolide antibacterial drugs and the antimycobacterial drug, clofazimine